Northwest Territories: Government

 As a territory, the NWT has fewer rights than the provinces.
 During his term, Premier Kakfwi pushed to have the federal government accord more rights to the territory, including having a greater share of the returns from the territory's natural resources go to the territory.
 Devolution of powers to the territory was an issue in the 20th general election in 2003, and has been ever since the territory began electing members in 1881.

 The Commissioner of the NWT is the chief executive and is appointed by the Governor-in-Council of Canada on the recommendation of the federal Minister of Aboriginal Affairs and Northern Development.
 The position used to be more administrative and governmental, but with the devolution of more powers to the elected assembly since 1967, the position has become symbolic.
 The commissioner had full governmental powers until 1980 when the territories were given greater self-government.
 The legislative assembly then began electing a cabinet and government leader, later known as the premier.
 Since 1985 the commissioner no longer chairs meetings of the executive council (or cabinet), and the federal government has instructed commissioners to behave like a provincial lieutenant governor.
 Unlike lieutenant governors, the Commissioner of the Northwest Territories is not a formal representative of the King of Canada.

 Unlike provincial governments and the government of Yukon, the government of the Northwest Territories does not have political parties.
 It never has had political parties except for the period between 1898 and 1905.
 Its legislative assembly operates through the consensus government model.

 The website of the NWT government describes consensus government thusly:

 "The Northwest Territories is one of only two jurisdictions in Canada with a consensus system of government instead of one based on party politics.
 In our system, all Members of the Legislative Assembly (MLAs) are elected as independents.
 Shortly after the election, all Members meet as a Caucus to set priorities for that Assembly.
 The Caucus remains active throughout their term as the forum where all Members meet as equals.[...]

 Compared to the party system, there is much more communication between Regular Members and Cabinet.
-All legislation, major policies, and proposed budgets pass through the Regular Members’ standing committees before coming to the House."
+All legislation, major policies, and proposed budgets pass through the Regular Members' standing committees before coming to the House."

 The NWT Legislative Assembly is composed of one member elected from each of the nineteen constituencies.
 After each general election, the new assembly elects the premier and the speaker by secret ballot.
 Seven MLAs are also chosen as cabinet ministers, with the remainder forming the opposition.

-The membership of the current legislative assembly was set by the 2019 Northwest Territories general election on October 1, 2019.
-Caroline Cochrane was selected as the new premier on October 24, 2019.
+The membership of the current legislative assembly was set by the 2023 Northwest Territories general election on November 14, 2023.
+R.J.
+Simpson was selected as the new premier by his fellow MLAs on December 7, 2023.

-The member of Parliament for the Northwest Territories is Michael McLeod (Liberal Party).
-The Commissioner of the Northwest Territories is Margaret Thom.
+The member of Parliament for the Northwest Territorierris is Rebecca Alty (Liberal Party).
+The Senator for the Northwest Territories is Margaret Dawn Anderson.The Commissioner of the Northwest Territories is Gerald Kisoun.